 Honda and Toyota are already observing non-production days since the beginning of this fiscal year whereas now Pak Suzuki has also announced to keep its plant shut for 4 days in January.
 Reportedly the assemblers still have thousands of unsold inventory at their disposal, still instead of giving discounts and reducing their profit margins, the assemblers are pushing the prices higher and higher while not introducing any significant improvements to their products whatsoever that can justify the price increase.

-Whether increasing prices beyond limits will help recover the dwindling sales looks like a sheer fantasy, but only time will tell whether this move is going to help these companies patch up their declining profits.
+To think that increasing prices beyond limits will help recover the dwindling sales looks like a sheer fantasy, but only time will tell whether this move is going to help these companies patch up their declining profits.
 We will have to wait for January 2020 sales figures to find out the impact of this latest increase in prices.